How to Balance Your Checking Account

 Balancing your checkbook is a lot like working on your budget.
 It can be difficult to get all the numbers to work right when you first start, but the process gets easier the more you do it.
 Once it’s done, you’ll feel much more confident.

 Budgeting your money also helps you keep control of the money in your account.
-Check out Dave's online budgeting tools that you can access at any time!
+EveryDollar has made budgeting easier than ever before!